TPP: Transparent Page Placement for CXL-Enabled Tiered-Memory: for

 \subsection{Decoupling Allocation and Reclamation}

+Linux maintains three watermarks (\texttt{min}, \texttt{low}, \texttt{high}) for each memory zone within a node.
+If the total number of free pages for a node goes below \texttt{low\_watermark}, Linux considers the node is under memory pressure and initiates page reclamation for that node.
+In our case, \TPP demotes them to \remote.
+New allocation to local node halts till the reclaimer frees up enough memory to satisfy the \texttt{high\_watermark}.
+With high allocation rate, reclamation may fail to keep up as it is slower than allocation.
+Memory retrieved by the reclaimer may fill up soon to satisfy allocation requests.
+As a result, local memory allocations halt frequently, more pages end up in \remote which eventually degrades application performance.

-When a \local node is restricted by severe memory constraint, we need to proactively maintain some free memory headroom on the \local node.
-This will help in two ways.
-First, new allocations (that are often related to request processing and, therefore, both short-lived and hot) can be directly mapped to the \local node.
+In a multi-NUMA system with severe memory constraint, we should proactively maintain a reasonable amount of free memory headroom on the \local node.
+This helps in two ways.
+First, new allocation bursts (that are often related to request processing and, therefore, both short-lived and hot) can be directly mapped to the \local node.
 Second, \local node can accept promotions of trapped hot pages on {\remote}s.

 To achieve that, we decouple the logic of `reclamation stop' and `new allocation happen' mechanism.
 We continue the asynchronous background reclamation process on \local node until its total number of free pages reaches \texttt{demotion\_watermark}, while new allocation can happen if the free page count satisfies a different watermark -- \texttt{allocation\_watermark} (\circled{2} in Figure~\ref{fig:tpp-demotion}).
-Note that demotion watermark is always set to a higher value above the allocation watermark so that we always reclaim more to maintain the free memory headroom.
+Note that demotion watermark is always set to a higher value above the allocation and low watermark so that we always reclaim more to maintain the free memory headroom.